 As of June 20, the first 150 days of the Trump administration had come and gone.
 Regardless of which side of the aisle you hail from, it is safe to say the days have been interesting, different, confusing at times, and either productive or a failure depending on your point of view.
 The question that concerns us, however, is: What has changed in the industry?
 Business as … [Read more...] about 150 Days of New Presidential Administration: No Changes to Dealership Compliance Requirements

 Your dealership may have what many employers deem to be a reasonable policy for all employees: a zero-tolerance drug policy.
-You likely test all new personnel before they’re hired, as well as employees who are involved in incidents resulting in injury.
+You likely test all new personnel for drug use before they’re hired, as well as employees who are involved in incidents resulting in injury.
 You may also conduct random testing.
 This policy is good business, makes sense, and has been implemented by most … [Read more...] about Why It’s Time to Re-Test Your Dealership’s Drug Testing Policy

 Last month, we discussed processes for delivering adverse action notices required by both the Fair Credit Reporting Act (FCRA) and the Equal Credit Opportunity Act (ECOA).
 This month, I want to touch on a few points for emphasis and clarity.
 A finance company that has denied credit to a customer will generally send the required adverse action notice.
 Exceptions exist, … [Read more...] about Watch Out for Adverse Action Gaps